sebpab/project-catalyst-exercise-repo/README.md

 9. Once you've finished your exercise, it's time to Commit it: click on `Commit changes` button.
 10. Finally, to merge your exercise with the main project, make a pull request.

 And that's it.
 Congratulations.
-Now, wait for the Reviewer to check your exercise.
+Now, wait for the instructor to check your exercise.

-### Watch out: don't forget to update your fork by syncing it with the main project (click on `Sync fork`)
+***Watch out: don't forget to update your fork by syncing it with the main project (click on `Sync fork`)***

+## As Reviewer